innoq/ROCA/faq.md

 Of course not.
 The whole point of this site, though, is to give a reference that one can compare design decisions to.

+### All this talk about unobtrusiveness, and then you end up using _Disqus_?

+You're right, Disqus violates ROCA -- which is really sad.
+It would probably not be too hard for them to simply offer a link to the discussion itself that would allow users who don't have JavaScript enabled to simply go to their site directly.
+Maybe we'll end up building something using their REST API, but for now, we simply chose to accept it.

 ### Who's behind ROCA?

 The ROCA style itself is nothing new and can be seen in the wild in